 Handle content invalidation at the Next.js application when updates occur in the CMS (experimental feature).

-If you’re a developer building with Acquia’s headless CMS, the headless API dashboard makes working with Acquia CMS easier than ever.
+If you’re a developer building with Acquia’s Headless Starter Kit for Drupal, the headless API dashboard makes getting started with Headless Drupal easier than ever.
 Try it out now!